 4. Add curry leaves and hing.
 Saute till they turn crisp.

 5. Add chopped potatoes and cook on high flame for 2 minutes, stirring frequently.

 6. Turn the flame to medium and spread the potato pieces in a single layer.
-Cook for 2-3 minutes, stir and repeat the process till potatoes get a nice crust.
+Cook for 2-3 minutes, stir, and repeat the process till the potatoes get a nice crust.

 7. Add turmeric powder and mix well.